Clients comment on our

 “I love it!
 It’s just what I was looking for.
 You are great, thank you so much!”
 (Poem).

-“Hi there Eric.
+“Hi there.
 I hope you’re well.
 I wanted to let you know that my novel, (title deleted) has been accepted for publication by a small publisher called (name deleted).
 I am waiting for the contract to come through and I am hoping that this will be the one for me!
 Thanks for all your help with this novel.
 I really mean it.”

-“This is exactly what I was looking for. 🙂 Great work Eric — I’ll be back very soon for more lyrics! :)”
+“This is exactly what I was looking for. 🙂 Great work — I’ll be back very soon for more lyrics! :)”

 “IF (and that’s a mighty big IF) I wasn’t confident before — I AM NOW!
 Gosh, I felt your excitement and I know I’m in good hands…I talked to a few people BUT I relate to you!
 Talking was good.
-Thanks, E, take care of my baby (manuscript).
+Thanks, K, take care of my baby (manuscript).
 Think BEST SELLER!”

 “This was exactly what I was looking for, I modified it a little and made it my own.
 It produced tears!”
 (Wedding vows).